JimKnopfIoT/Sigrok-USB-PD-CC-line-captures/README.md

 All the communication was on the CC1 line (Pin A5).
 I did some tests with some devices.

 Power-Source was:
-Bosch ebike battery from my small project
+* Bosch ebike battery from my small project
-Pine-Power charger
+* Pine-Power charger
-INIU-B63 Powerbank
+* INIU-B63 Powerbank

 My DUT were:
-Microsoft Surface Laptop Studio 2
+* Microsoft Surface Laptop Studio 2
-Fujitsu-Lifebook Laptop
+* Fujitsu-Lifebook Laptop
-Xperia 10 III Smartphone (with SailfishOS)
+* Sony Xperia 10 III Smartphone (with SailfishOS)
-Flipper Zero
+* Flipper Zero
-LiteVNA
+* LiteVNA
-ES15 electric screw driver
+* ES15 electric screw driver

 Maybe someone find this files helpfull.